Custom Apache Status page

 And the result:

-Being able to inject custom HTML into your server status page gives you quite a lot of freedom, as this guy’s Pimped Apache Server Status project shows:
+Being able to inject custom HTML into your server status page gives you quite a lot of freedom, as this person’s Pimped Apache Server Status project shows: